 The types of healthcare professional who might be involved include:

 Specialist psychotherapy can be effective, but there are other psychotherapy, behavioural therapy and guided self-help options.

 Your healthcare professionals will need to ask a lot of questions to help you work out the link between the way you think and your eating behaviour.
 Support groups can be helpful, but do not replace treatment from healthcare professionals.

 Most people with bulimia nervosa are treated outside a hospital setting.
-While treatment does not necessarily have to involve a hospital stay, if the condition is severe, temporary treatment in a hospital might be needed.
+However, if the condition is severe, temporary treatment in a hospital might be needed.
 Outpatient treatment and day programs can also be very helpful in supporting people as they make changes to behavioural, thinking and eating patterns.

 Other treatment options include medications and supplements for any physical symptoms and, in some cases, medication to help your mental health (for example, antidepressants).

 This page has been produced in consultation with and approved by:

 Content on this website is provided for education and information purposes only.
 Information about a therapy, service, product or treatment does not imply endorsement and is not intended to replace advice from your doctor or other registered health professional.
 Content has been prepared for Victorian residents and wider Australian audiences, and was accurate at the time of publication.
 Readers should note that, over time, currency and completeness of the information may change.
 All users are urged to always seek advice from a registered health care professional for diagnosis and answers to their medical questions.